MeKeyCool/presta-deploy/README.md

 > :point_up: If you configured custom host with `PROXY_BASE_HOSTNAME_LIST`, you may want to [edit your `hosts` file](https://www.howtogeek.com/howto/27350/beginner-geek-how-to-edit-your-hosts-file/).

+> :point_up: By default, a SMTP server is configured on your local machine.
+You can access it over [http://localhost:8080/#/](http://localhost:8080/#/) link.

 ### Docker usage